sinlyly/node-hid/README.md

 - Reads via `device.on("data")` are asynchronous
 - Reads via `device.getFeatureReport()` are synchronous
 - To remove an event handler, close the device with `device.close()`
-- When there is not yet a data handler or no data handler exists, data is not read at all -- there is no buffer.

 ### Writing to a device